Negan: "What Comes After"

-March to War
+"March to War"

-Several days later, Negan arrives at the Alexandria Safe-Zone a few days ahead of schedule; he's informed that the community is "practically" out of supplies, and Rick went out looking for more.
+Several days later, Negan arrives at the Alexandria Safe-Zone a few days ahead of schedule; he is informed that the community is "practically" out of supplies, and Rick went out looking for more.
 Negan decides that he will stay in Alexandria until Rick returns from the supply run.
 Negan is later approached by Spencer Monroe who tells Negan that Rick is not a suitable leader for the community and asks that once Negan assassinates Rick, he be given control over the Safe-Zone.
 He responds by telling Spencer that Rick may hate him, but, he has guts, unlike Spencer, who acted like a coward.
 Negan then slashes Spencer's stomach, killing him almost instantly.

 Rick later returns with supplies.
 Negan initially demands all of it but then decides to take nothing, as repayment for having killed Spencer.
 Rick insists that they take their share, and Negan has no objections.
 As the Saviors are driving back to the foundry, Negan notices Rick and a few others are following them.
 An instant later, the driver is shot and killed.
 Confused and angry, Negan takes Lucille and sees Rick pointing a gun at his head.
 Suddenly, a gunshot is heard, and Rick's gun is destroyed as well as those of the others who came out with him.
 Negan remarks on how stupid Rick and the others are to use bullets on the roamers instead of saving them for "the much more dangerous thinkers" (i.e., the living).
 Negan reveals that before every pickup, he has a back-up team armed with guns surround the Safe-Zone and guard the area while he and the other Saviors go in and salvage for supplies.
 With a crazed smile on his face, Negan leans into Rick and says that he and the Safe-Zone residents are "fucking fucked."